thephpleague/route/docs/5.x/usage.md

 (new Laminas\HttpHandlerRunner\Emitter\SapiEmitter)->emit($response);
 ~~~

-The code above will convert your returned array in to a JSON response.
+The code above will convert your returned array into a JSON response.

 ~~~json
 {